ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation

 \subsection{Settings}

 \textbf{Data}.
-We construct two RV-based cross-city UDA scenarios with nuScenes \cite{nuScenes} -- a large-scale autonomous driving database widely adopted in academia.
-It consists of 1000 driving scenes with 40k annotated keyframes taken at 2Hz.
+We construct two RV-based cross-city UDA scenarios with nuScenes~\cite{nuScenes,Panoptic-nuScenes} -- a large-scale autonomous driving database widely adopted in academia.
 We split samples based on their geographic locations.
 This gives 15695 and 12435 training samples and 3090 and 2929 evaluation samples for Boston and Singapore, respectively.
 All training samples are used as the source/target for adaptations.
-Different from xMUDA \cite{xMUDA} which only assigns semantic labels to points inside bounding boxes with 4 object classes and 1 background class, we adopt the \textit{lidarseg}\footnote{\url{https://www.nuscenes.org/nuscenes\#lidarseg}} subset in nuScenes which contains 16 classes and fine-grained point-level annotations for LiDAR segmentation.
+Different from xMUDA \cite{xMUDA} which only assigns semantic labels to points inside bounding boxes with 4 object and 1 background classes, we adopt the \textit{lidarseg} subset in nuScenes which contains 16 classes and fine-grained point-level annotations.

-\textbf{Implementation Details.} The point clouds are transformed into RV images of size $32\times1920$ as the inputs for the segmentation network (\textit{cf.}~Sec.~\ref{sec:preliminaries}).
-It is first trained from scratch with only source samples for $80$ epochs with a batch size of $24$ and then fine-tuned under our entropy aggregator-guided self-training procedure (\textit{cf.}~Algo.~\ref{alg:procedure}).
-Both rounds are trained for $20$ epochs with the same batch size.
+\textbf{Implementation Details}.
+We project point clouds into RV images of size $32\times1920$ as the inputs for $G$ (\textit{cf.}~Sec.~\ref{sec:preliminaries}).
+It is first trained from scratch with only source samples for $80$ epochs and then fine-tuned under our entropy aggregator-guided self-training procedure.
+Both rounds are trained for $20$ epochs.
 We denote results for the supervised learning and direct adaptation as ``oracle" and ``source-only".
-We compare ConDA with eight state-of-the-art methods \cite{AdaptSegNet,ADVENT,DADA,BDL,CBST,IntraDA}.
-We replace their backbones with our segmentation network and keep other configurations in default.
-The AdamW \cite{AdamW} optimizer is adopted ($\beta_{1}=0.9$, $\beta_{2}=0.999$) with the OneCycle \cite{OneCycle} scheduler for pre-training (with learning rate 1e-3) and the Step scheduler for self-training (with learning rate 1e-4).
-For data augmentation, we first employ yaw rotation, jitter, axis flipping, and scaling to the original point clouds and then project augmented points onto RV.
+Since this is a new benchmark, we could only compare ConDA with state-of-the-art adversarial \cite{AdaptSegNet,ADVENT,DADA}, self-training \cite{CBST,BDL,IntraDA}, and consistency training \cite{MeanTeacher,CPS} methods originally tested for 2D adaptations.
+For fairness, we replace their backbones with our RV network and keep other configurations in default.
 For methods based on self-training, we generate their pseudo-labels offline as in \cite{BDL,CBST}.
-All methods are implemented using PyTorch on NVIDIA Tesla V100 with 16GB RAM.
+All methods are implemented using PyTorch on NVIDIA Tesla V100 GPUs.

-\textbf{Evaluation Metrics.} We follow the conventional reporting of the intersection-over-union (IoU) scores ($\%$) over each class, the mean IoU (mIoU) and the frequency-weighted IoU (FIoU) scores ($\%$) over all classes in our experiments.
+\textbf{Evaluation Metrics}.
+We follow the conventional reporting of the intersection-over-union (IoU) scores ($\%$) over each class, the mean IoU (mIoU) and the frequency-weighted IoU (FIoU) scores ($\%$) over all classes in our experiments.